 Don’t just go plucking the leaves willy-nilly, though!
 Let me show you just how to do your little basil harvest so you get the best results.
 Despite what your past experience may have made you believe, you don’t have to be an expert gardener to get excellent results.

 OK, so start off with a healthy, bushy basil plant that really looks like it’s just dying to be eaten.

-Yum yum yum!
-I just can’t get enough fresh basil in my life, especially during the summer months!
-I was in the mood for that fresh garden flavor the other day, but unfortunately our garden is nowhere near ready for harvesting, so I grabbed this little plant from the produce section of my grocery store.
-It’s been quite happy next to my kitchen window!
+It’s a thing of beauty.
+I just can’t get enough fresh basil in my life, especially during the summer months.
+I was in the mood for that fresh garden flavor the other day, but unfortunately, our garden is nowhere near ready for harvesting at the moment, so I grabbed this little plant from the produce section of my grocery store.
+It’s been quite happy with lots of sunlight next to my kitchen window!

 The key with basil plants is that you want to encourage them to be low and bushy rather than tall and spindly, but they have a tendency to get tall and spindly if you just leave them to grow without any kind of pruning or harvesting.

 Get to Know Your Plant

 You can see my plant had a few shoots that were growing straight up and getting pretty skinny and lacking in the leaf department.

 When you see your plant looking like this, you want to start harvesting from the top down rather than just plucking the biggest leaves from around the perimeter of the plant.
 Just go ahead and harvest a whole basil branch at a time, stem and all.
 Just make sure you leave a couple of inches of steam at the bottom of the plant and always snip the stem about a 1/4 inch above a node, which is the place where a set of leaves or stems meet up with the main stem.